e271828e/Flight.jl/docs/notes/design/framework_spec.md

   named faces in the snapshot it just published.
 The first `true` initiates [§10.4][s10-4] shutdown with *this* snapshot as the final one: the terminal snapshot is the terminal state, no roll-back, nothing [§10.4][s10-4] doesn't already do.
-That shutdown's status carries the run's final cumulative diagnostic counters ([§9.8][s9-8]). `run!` therefore checks the boundary-zero snapshot before the first step: an authored [condition](#g-condition) (the path-addressed sparse overlay that sets a build's state) already terminal
+That terminal snapshot's status carries the run's final cumulative diagnostic counters ([§9.8][s9-8]). `run!` therefore checks the boundary-zero snapshot before the first step: an authored [condition](#g-condition) (the path-addressed sparse overlay that sets a build's state) already terminal